xoopscube/xupdate-store/index.md

 ### X-update Manager Installation

-The first thing you need to do is log in to your XCL admin area.
+First, log in to your XCL administration area.
-Next, go to » Module Installation and click X-Update Manager install button.
+Go to » Module Installation
+Click install button X-Update Manager.

 Follow the instructions in the installation wizard.
 Finally, get and deploy modules, preloads and themes to install from X-Update GUI.
 X-update ensures the latest code is always deploying for the benefit of all,